rapidsai/docs/maintainers/gpuci.md

 #### Auto-mergers

-During the release process, the branch for the next release will be created and set as default.
-Once this happens, the auto-merger branch jobs will be activated.
-Auto-mergers will automatically merge any commits made to the release branch to the latest default branch during burn down.
+During the release process, the branch for the next release is created and set as default.
+Once this happens, the auto-merger branch jobs are activated.
+Auto-mergers automatically merge any commits made to the release branch to the latest default branch during burn down.

 **When Auto Merging Fails**